IIIF/training/iiif-5-day-workshop/day-one/iiif-introduction.md

 Since images have been available online, institutions have made a lot of assumptions about how people use images on the web.

 You can infer this by the way in which images are presented to you:
-* Each institution or site has their own image viewers - you will just learn each one - not always very intuitive
+* Each institution or site has their own image viewers
 * Assumes rather passive viewing of images
 * Assumes you only want to look at one image at a time

 The technical implications of such image delivery also has serious consequences:

-* Siloed data - libraries have this knack for creating these special tools that work really well for one thing that are different from every other special tool at other institutions
+* Siloed data
-* Systems don’t play well together
+* Systems often don’t play well together
 * Different backends, different UIs
 * Often, the data is tied to the platform.
 What happens to the data when the platform must update or change?